WICG/view-transitions/README.md

 [![Video Link for Shared Element Transitions](https://img.youtube.com/vi/K7oVrXlVsgE/0.jpg)](https://www.youtube.com/watch?v=K7oVrXlVsgE)

 It is important to note that this API does not have a separate definition of root and shared element transitions, and that it is up to the developer to tag the desired elements and provide CSS for how to animate them.
-If the developer does not choose to customize the transition, the default will be animating the size and position of the two elements and crossfading between the before and after visuals.
+If the developer does not choose to customize the transition, the default is to animate the size and position of the two elements and crossfade between the before and after visuals.

 For more information on how this API works, please refer to the explainer [here](https://github.com/WICG/shared-element-transitions/blob/main/explainer.md).